onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`exclusive` | IntegerAttr | 64-bit signless integer attribute
+`exclusive` | ::mlir::IntegerAttr | 64-bit signless integer attribute
-`reverse` | IntegerAttr | 64-bit signless integer attribute
+`reverse` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`x` | memref of any type values or tensor of any type values `axis` | memref of any type values or tensor of any type values
+`x` | tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`axis` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`y` | memref of any type values or tensor of any type values
+`y` | tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.DepthToSpace` (ONNXDepthToSpaceOp)